 The University also has a defined contribution 403(b) plan (DCP) available to full-time employees.
 The DCP is administered by the RUSO System, and the plan provisions are established and may be amended by the Board of Regents.
 Plan members may make voluntary contributions in accordance with IRS regulations.
-The University has no contribution requirements, and no contributions were made during the years ended June 30, 2019, 2018, and 2017.
+The University has no contribution requirements, but the University made a contribution of \$25,000 in 2020 and made no contributions in 2019 and 2018.